DEEP-DIVE SUCCESS STORY

 Jul 2022

 Binder is selected as permanent police chief, pending City Council confirmation.
-He brings 25 years of law enforcement experience and commits to "accountability, communications and community engagement."
+He has 25 years of law enforcement experience and publicly commits to "accountability, communications and community engagement."

 Aug 3 2022